Moose Poop Artists From Maine May Soon Have Their Own Reality Show

-Now, the couple are reportedly in talks with TNT about a potential reality show.
+Now, the couple is reportedly in talks with TNT about a potential reality show.
 Raina Falcon, who is a representative for Turner, which is a Time Warner company that owns TNT, confirmed discussions were in the works about creating a show about the Maine residents.
-Winchenbach and Nicholls traveled to Los Angeles last month to be interviewed by the comedian Daniel Tosh for his show Tosh.0, which focuses on viral clips around the web.
+Winchenbach and Nicholls traveled to Los Angeles last month to be interviewed by comedian Daniel Tosh for his show Tosh.0, which focuses on viral clips around the web.
 While they were in California, they had the opportunity to meet with TBS and TNT’s vice president of unscripted programming, Jenny Ramirez.
-The meeting was successful, and now the couple are waiting on a contract from TNT for their lawyer to look over.
+The meeting was successful, and now the couple is waiting on a contract from TNT for their lawyer to look over.

-The potential show being discussed would follow the two around for a year as they gathered moose poop in the woods and turned it into works of art.
+The potential show being discussed would follow the two around for a year as they gather moose poop in the woods and turn them into works of art.

 View this post on Instagram